i2p/i2p.www/i2p2www/blog/2022/09/30/SSU2-Transport.draft.rst

 {% trans -%}
 The Java I2P and i2pd projects will both enable SSU2 by default in their next releases (2.0.0 and 2.44.0) in November 2022.
-However, they have different plans for disabling SSU 1.
+However, they have different plans for disabling SSU.
-I2pd will disable SSU 1 immediately, because SSU2 is a vast improvement over their SSU 1 implementation.
+I2pd will disable SSU immediately, because SSU2 is a vast improvement over their SSU implementation.
-Java I2P plans to disable SSU 1 in mid-2023, to support a gradual transition and give older routers time to upgrade.
+Java I2P plans to disable SSU in mid-2023, to support a gradual transition and give older routers time to upgrade.
 Because Java I2P release 0.9.36 and i2pd release 2.20.0 (2018) were the first to support NTCP2,
-routers older than that will not be able to connect to i2pd routers 2.44.0 or higher.
+routers older than that will not be able to connect to i2pd routers 2.44.0 or higher, as they have no compatible transports.
 {%- endtrans %}